 That impulse manifested in my art practice as a performance artwork I presented on Father's Day 2011 for an exhibition in Echo Park LA called "Tears and Ecstasy."
 I performed the story of caring for my father as he died, incorporating live music, pre-recorded score, projection, audience participation and a sing-a-long led by my dead dad singing “Swing Low.”
 The performance was incredibly cathartic for me and the audience reaction was overwhelmingly positive.
 I took a step back from that work and realized – these are the pieces of a film!

-["Q&A with The Most Fun I’ve Ever Had with My Pants On Filmmaker Drew Denny" continues on the next page.
-See link below.]
+Drew Denny Q&A: The Most Fun I've Ever Had with My Pants On as 'communal exorcism'